Your dog has bad breath? (What you can do about it)

 Your dog has bad breath and you want to help him?
 Bad breath is not just bad breath.
 We show you 11 possible causes and how you can best eliminate it.
 In addition, helpful home remedies and we clarify the most frequently asked questions on this topic.
 We have also chosen for this article Advice from veterinarian Mag.med.vet.
 Emin Jasarevic obtained.
 Note: This article is written for the german country.

-Veterinarians only speak of bad breath when it persists over a long period of time.
-Veterinarians refer to it as Foetor ex ore or Halitosis.
+Veterinarians only speak of bad breath when it persists over a longer period of time.
+Vets refer to it as foetor ex ore or halitosis.

 11 Causes of bad breath